h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Does it matter if the data is sorted?**

   Yes, since the training set is processed in order.
-Depending whether `train\_samples\_per\_iteration` is enabled, some rows will be skipped.
-If `shuffle\_training\_data` is enabled, then each thread that is processing a small subset of rows will process rows randomly, but it is not a global shuffle.
+Depending whether `train_samples_per_iteration` is enabled, some rows will be skipped.
+If `shuffle_training_data` is enabled, then each thread that is processing a small subset of rows will process rows randomly, but it is not a global shuffle.

 - **Should data be shuffled before training?**

-  Yes; it is an especially good idea if the dataset is sorted.
+  Yes, the data should be shuffled before training, especially if the dataset is sorted.

 - **How does the algorithm handle highly imbalanced data in a response column?**